dowlaf/dowlaf.github.io/_pages/about.md

 I'm a first-year graduate student at Rice University.

-I like to think about dynamical systems and with an eye towards geometry and number theory, but I am an enthusiast of many areas of mathematics.
+I like to think about dynamical systems with an eye towards geometry and number theory, but I am an enthusiast of many areas of mathematics.